nokotamustang/ModernGL_and_OpenGL_3d_rendering/README.md

 Adding complexity to the search will give better results.
 I've tried a variety of ideas in this demo, and have settled it to a cleaned up linear search with several additional steps.

 ![Screenshots](./screenshots/mgl_better_disp_1.png)
-_Relief mapping smooths the steeper displacement areas very handily._
+_Improved height intersection search that smooths the steeper displacement areas very handily without too much extra overhead._

 The method is similar to the linear search but has more areas of work:
 - Including gradient texture sampling for smooth texture reading.